 I was working as an interpreter with an EU-funded project at the Ministry of Finance, Kosovo Government, and applied for a short-term job with Peace Corps Kosovo as Language and Cross-Cultural Facilitator and for a full scholarship to study in the US awarded by USAID Kosovo and Kosovo Government, Ministry of Education, Science, and Technology respectively.
-I got the job with Peace Corps Kosovo and soon after starting with them I got the acceptance letter for the scholarship as well.
-I worked with Peace Corps Kosovo until about a week prior to my departure, while dealing with all the other procedures I had to go through before leaving for the Windy City.
+I got the job with Peace Corps Kosovo.
+Soon after I got the acceptance letter for the scholarship as well.
+Until about a week prior to my departure, I worked with Peace Corps Kosovo, while dealing with all the other procedures I had to go through before leaving for the Windy City.

-Initially, I was told I was going to Phoenix, Arizona which made me really happy, regardless of the comments from friends and Peace Corps volunteers that I wouldn’t like it that much once there.
-But I was really hoping to be there so I could visit the Grand Canyon (that was the only thing I knew at that time about Arizona).
+Initially, I was happy that I was told to go to Phoenix, Arizona.
+I’d be visiting the Grand Canyon (that was the only thing I knew at that time about Arizona).
 However, things developed differently and I ended up going to Chicago.
-I didn’t research a lot about the city as I was still closing my paperwork with Peace Corps, having a farewell party with friends, and trying to meet as many friends and acquaintances as possible before leaving.
+I didn’t research a lot about the city as I was still finalizing things at home as to be clear before leaving.
 This would be my first time overseas, and for a long period, so I wanted to say “see you soon” to my folks.

 I reached the Chicago O’Hare airport on August 13th.
 I was too tired to even look outside the van on the way to the hotel.
 All I wished for was to reach to the soft bed at the hotel and get some sleep.
 The only things I knew about Chicago were the ones Peace Corps volunteers had told me.
 I had checked the weather for winter months as I was told it’s going to be really cold, but other than that I left it to time to tell.
 My first Instagram post, thus, included a graph showing temperatures throughout the year and calling Chicago a “temperate city”.

 Chicagoans know how to be funny in that cold winter of theirs.
-A street sign, in January, meant to inform pedestrians about the possibility of having ice falling on you, was changed into this:
+A street sign meant to inform pedestrians about the possibility of having ice falling on you was changed into this:

 I love (and miss) Chicago for the diversity it presented to me.
-Coming from a country which is 90%+ Albanians, although having traveled considerably, made me enjoy the diverse Chicago to the maximum.
-I loved all the interactions I had with people of different countries, nations, religions, beliefs; I loved the diversity in cultures, traditions, language that I could feel during my time there; and, although I’m not a foodie person, I loved the availability of food from different countries (and can’t wait to be back to have more of it).
+Coming from a country which is 90%+ Albanians made me enjoy the diverse Chicago to the maximum.
+I loved all the interactions I had with people of different countries, nations, religions, beliefs; I loved the diversity of cultures, traditions, language that I could feel during my time there.
+Although I’m not a foodie, I loved the availability of food from different countries (and can’t wait to be back to have more of it).

 What to do in Chicago

-Since I can’t possibly include everything I learned, experienced, and missed about Chicago (upon my return) in one single post, I will only present you with the top attractions, places to eat, and day trips from Chicago.
+I can’t possibly include everything about Chicago in one single post, so I will present you with the top attractions, places to eat, and day trips from Chicago.

 ART INSTITUTE OF CHICAGO – There are many museums (Field Museum of Natural History, Shedd Aquarium, etc.) in Chicago and all offer great things to see and experience; however, my favorite remains the Art Institute of Chicago.
 As a student, which made me an Illinois resident, I’d go there on their free days (Thursdays from 5-8pm) and get lost in its collections.

-DUSABLE MUSEUM OF AFRICAN AMERICAN HISTORY – Many tourists (or even locals) never step a foot on the southside of Chicago.
+DUSABLE MUSEUM OF AFRICAN AMERICAN HISTORY – Many tourists (or even locals) never step a foot on the south side of Chicago.
 I used to live in Bridgeport in my second year in Chicago, so for me, this museum was not that far away.
-I wasn’t expecting much, but I wanted to know more about African American history and this museum was the right place for it.
-I loved its exhibits and collections and I’d love to go back again sometime.
+It wasn’t much that I expected, but I wanted to know more about African American history and this museum was the right place for it.
+Its exhibits and collections were lovely and I’d love to go back again sometime.
 It’s an eye-opening experience for everyone and I strongly suggest it if you’re in the area (or even if you’re not – GO THERE!)

 CLOUD GATE, A.K.A.
 THE BEAN – You can’t say you’ve been to Chicago if you haven’t visited (and taken a picture of) the Cloud Gate.
-A Chicagoan Peace Corps volunteer in Kosovo that I worked with before moving to Chicago showed his dislike for the Bean.
-Nevertheless, the Bean is a lovely place for spending some time, having fun with friends while mirroring yourselves in it, and taking lovely pictures with the city skyline reflection in it.
+A Chicagoan Peace Corps volunteer in Kosovo showed his dislike for the Bean.
+Nevertheless, the Bean is a lovely place for spending some time, having fun with friends while mirroring yourselves in it, and taking lovely pictures of the city skyline reflection in it.

 NAVY PIER – Navy Pier is a 3,300-foot-long pier on the shoreline of Lake Michigan in Chicago.
 It’s a place that offers a variety of activities and things for all ages.
 It hosts, among others, the Chicago Children’s Museum, the Centennial Wheel (from which you can enjoy a beautiful view of Chicago’s skyline), and the Shakespeare Theater.
 In addition, while I lived in Chicago, there were fireworks at Navy Pier on Wednesdays and Saturdays, so don’t miss that if you’re in the city.